elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 ELIXIR and its Nodes are making a major effort to make the wealth of open training materials on the computational life sciences reusable, amongst others by guidelines and support for annotating training materials with standardized metadata.
 One major step in standardizing metadata is the use of the Bioschemas training profile, which became a standard for representing training metadata.
 Despite being standardized and interoperable, there is still a lot of potential to turn these resources into valuable information, linking training data across various databases.

-In this project, we represented training metadata stored in TeSS as queryable knowledge graphs.
-After that we a developed a model context protocol (MCP) server to access and search through the knowledge graph using a natural language interface.
+In this project, we represented training metadata stored in TeSS as a queryable knowledge graph.
+By doing so, we were able to find relevant gaps in the metadata that put a contstraint on knowledge graph definitions.
+To access and query the knowledge graph using large language models (LLM) we developed a model context protocol (MCP) server.
 Finally, we defined user stories to evaluate the potential of the tool, including construction of custom learning paths, creation of detailed trainer profiles, and connection of training metadata to other databases.
 These use-cases also shed light on the limits on the currently available metadata, and will help to make future choices on better defined and richer metadata.

 # From bioschemas to knowledge graphs